daguenther/Z2A/Resources/Coding.md

 ## Learn Python, The Hard Way (C3, NI, U2)

 This is a popular book about learning python.
 While you can pay to download the pdf, the author has also made his resource for free online.
+This would be a great digital textbook for students who are learning programming.

 * [Website](http://learnpythonthehardway.org/book/)